-- 6. Reduce Youth Unemployment by working with partners to provide coordinated support to vulnerable young adults & young parents to support them into work and to reduce poverty and become capable parents - 7.
-Continue to develop and implement a comprehensive Health and Work programme available to all businesses in Walsall, covering Healthy Workplaces, sickness absence and return to work, and the health needs of those who are out of work - 8.
-Reduce child poverty by targeting worklessness reduction on parents of young children and enhancing access to childcare as well as mitigating the impact by supporting income maximisation, food banks, high quality housing and fuel poverty reduction through a collaborative approach. - 9.
+6. Reduce Youth Unemployment by working with partners to provide coordinated support to vulnerable young adults & young parents to support them into work and to reduce poverty and become capable parents

+- 7. Continue to develop and implement a comprehensive Health and Work programme available to all businesses in Walsall, covering Healthy Workplaces, sickness absence and return to work, and the health needs of those who are out of work - 8.
+Reduce child poverty by targeting workless reduction on parents of young children and enhancing access to childcare and mitigate impact by supporting income maximisation, food banks and high quality housing and fuel poverty reduction - 9.
 Ensure that all organisations involved in giving welfare advice and support to people in Walsall, work together to meet the identified needs in an holistic, collaborative way that makes best use of all the resources available and provides the best possible support for people and families in crisis or at risk of being so - 10.
-Develop and implement a comprehensive set of programmes that equip local service providers, particularly within the Health & Social Care Sector, with the knowledge and skills required to maximise the health of those they provide services for, as well as their own workforce
+Develop and implement a comprehensive set of programmes that equip local people and providers, particularly within the Health & Social Care Sector, with the knowledge and skills required to maximise their own health as well as those they care for